San Andreas (film): Cast

-Additionally, Alec Utgoff portrays Alexi, Lawrence's student, Todd Williams portrays Marcus Crowlings, a fellow Los Angeles Fire Department member, Marissa Neitling portrays Phoebe, Lawrence's student, Matt Gerald portrays Harrison Rhodes, a fellow Los Angeles Fire Department helicopter-rescue pilot, Colton Haynes portrays Joby O'Leary, a fellow Los Angeles Fire Department helicopter-rescue pilot, and Arabella Morton portrays Mallory Gaines, Ray and Emma's other daughter and Blake's sister, who drowned in a rafting accident.
-This is shown in a flashback.

-Other cast members include Morgan Griffin as Natalie, Breanne Hill as Larissa, a waitress, Julian Shaw as Stoner, John Reynolds as Daniel's driver, Hugh Francis as Daniel's assistant, Brad McMurry as Riddick Building Security Guard, Ben McIvor as Dylan, Serena's cameraman, and Joey Vieira as Man in parking garage.

 Production

 Development

-On December 1, 2011, it was announced that New Line Cinema was developing an earthquake disaster film, San Andreas: 3D, from a script by Jeremy Passmore and Andre Fabrizio; Allan Loeb polished the script.
+On December 1, 2011, it was announced that New Line Cinema was developing an earthquake disaster film, San Andreas: 3D. from a script by Jeremy Passmore and Andre Fabrizio; Allan Loeb polished the script.
 On June 5, 2012, the studio set Brad Peyton to direct the film.
-On July 18, 2012, New Line tapped Carlton Cuse to re-write the script for the earthquake disaster film.
-On July 18, 2013, The Conjuring writers Carey Hayes and Chad Hayes were tapped by the studio to re-write the film again.
+On July 18, 2012, New Line tapped Carlton Cuse to rewrite the script for the earthquake disaster film.
+On July 18, 2013, The Conjuring writers Carey Hayes and Chad Hayes were tapped by the studio to rewrite the film again.
 The film was also produced by New Line and Village Roadshow Pictures, along with Flynn Picture Company and Australian limited Village Roadshow.

 Casting

-On October 14, 2013, Dwayne Johnson closed a deal to star in the film, playing the role of a helicopter pilot searching for his daughter after an earthquake.
+On October 14, 2013, Dwayne Johnson closed a deal to star in the film to play the role of a helicopter pilot searching for his daughter after an earthquake.
 On February 4, 2014, Alexandra Daddario joined the cast.
-On March 12, 2014, Carla Gugino joined the cast, reuniting with Dwayne Johnson, with whom she starred in Race to Witch Mountain and Faster.
+On March 12, 2014, Carla Gugino joined the cast and reunited with Dwayne Johnson with whom she starred in Race to Witch Mountain and Faster.
 On March 14, 2014, Game of Thrones actor Art Parkinson joined the film's cast.
 On April 1, 2014, Archie Panjabi joined the earthquake film.
 On April 5, 2014, Todd Williams also joined the film, to play Marcus Crowlings, an old Army friend of Johnson's character.
 On April 15, 2014, Colton Haynes was added to the cast of the film.
 On April 29, Ioan Gruffudd joined the cast of the film.
 Gruffudd played Daniel Reddick, a wealthy real estate developer who is dating Johnson's character's estranged wife.
 On May 28, Will Yun Lee joined the cast to play Dr. Kim Park, the co-director of the Caltech Seismology Lab in the film.
 On June 11, Australian singer and actress Kylie Minogue joined the film to play Gruffudd's sister.